EdRW/trpc-adapters/packages/firebase-functions/README.md

 # trpc-firebase-functions

+**End-to-end type safety for your Firebase functions with tRPC.**

 ## Description

-End-to-end type safety for your firebase functions.
-This adapter allows you to plug in a [tRPC](https://trpc.io/) router as a request handler for v1 and v2 HTTP `onRequest` firebase-functions.
+This adapter allows you to plug in a [tRPC](https://trpc.io/) router as a request handler for v1 and v2 HTTP `onRequest` Firebase functions.

 This package has the following peer dependencies: